rm511130/Tanzu-Workshop-TKGI/README.md

 - As more of your colleagues start their `timer-test` programs in their respective namespaces, you will start to see why namespace-based isolation of workloads is called soft-isolation.

-- Leave your Terminal Window open running your `timer-test` program.
+- Leave open all your Terminal Windows that are running the `timer-test` program.
 We will get back to them in a few minutes.

 **Let's recap:**
-- PKS allows for isolation of workloads in a multi-tenant environment where users with `management` scope can create and manage their own K8s clusters within the limits set by the operators who set up the PKS control plane.
+- PKS allows for isolation of workloads in a multi-tenant environment where users such as `devops1` have `management` scope to create and manage their own K8s clusters within the limits set by the operators who set up the PKS control plane.
-- PKS enables the separation of responsibilities without the risk of overconsuming resources beyond what is approved or available.
+- PKS enables the separation of responsibilities between DevOps and Ops, without the risk of allowing DevOps to ooverconsume resources beyond what is approved or available.
-- K8s roles and rolebindings are an effective way to limit the scope of control for individual or group of users to specific namespaces.
+- K8s roles and rolebindings are an effective way to limit the scope of control for an individual or a group of users to specific namespaces.
 - K8s namespaces share Master Nodes, Worker Nodes, and Networking, so they can expose workloads to noisy-neighbor effects.
+K8s has the flexibility to set CPU and Memory limits to workloads, but the sharing and utilization of resources has to be monitored carefully.

 Congratulations, you have completed LAB-8.